Back stable Schubert calculus: Bumpless pipedreams

 \subsection{Column moves}

-We define \defn{column moves} that modifies a bumpless pipdream in two adjacent columns.
-Sometimes a column move is a droop.
+We define \defn{column moves} that modify a bumpless pipedream in two adjacent columns; see Figure~\ref{fig:columnmove}.
 Only one of the pipes (the \defn{active pipe}) is drawn in these pictures.
 For the move to be allowed, the southeastmost tile must be an empty tile (before the move), and it must be the only empty tile.
 Thus the move takes the empty tile from the southeastmost position to the northwestmost position.
-There are usually other pipes (indicated in black) in the move, and the ``kinks are shifted left'' if necessary:
+There are usually other pipes (indicated in black) in the move, and the ``kinks are shifted left'' if necessary, see Figure~\ref{fig:columnmove}.

 A column move is a droop if no kinks are present, and in addition, the pipe exits south in the left column and exits east in the right column.
 We write $D \to D'$ if two bumpless pipedreams are related by a column move.
 We say that $D'$ is obtained from $D$ by a \defn{downwards} column move.